brickpool/logo/doc/PG-Protocol.md

 ### Description
 Read Byte is a memory function that returns the byte stored at a specified memory location.

-The maximum value of the address depends on the LOGO controller.
-In the LOGO device is an addressing error exception handling implemented.
+The maximum value of the address depends on the _LOGO!_ controller.
+In the _LOGO!_ device is an addressing error exception handling implemented.
 For example, an instruction for an empty address causes an exception response.

 ### Query
-The query message reads a Byte value from the specified address and send it as a return value to the DTE.
+The query message reads a Byte value from the specified address and send it as a return value to the _DTE_.

 Command | Address
 --- | ---